From Sonic Retro

 Badnik is a term used to designate an enemy robot in the early North American and European versions of Sonic the Hedgehog video games.
 Badniks are presented as the minions of Dr. Robotnik, and serve as obstacles to Sonic and friends during their adventures.

-The concept of badniks has only ever existed in the Western Sonic lore, and following the release of Sonic Adventure in 1998/1999, the term fell into disuse, becoming more of a colloquial term used by those who were familiar with earlier original games and related media.
-In Japan, all badniks are treated simply as "enemies" or "Eggman's robots".
+The concept of Badniks has only ever existed in the Western Sonic lore, and following the release of Sonic Adventure in 1998/1999, the term fell into disuse, becoming more of a colloquial term used by those who were familiar with earlier original games and related media.
+Though, as of Sonic Rivals 2 in 2007, the term started seeing use in English-language games again.
+In Japan, all Badniks are treated simply as "enemies" or "Eggman's robots".

-Robotnik is typically portrayed as having produced hundreds of badniks to assist in his evil schemes, terrorising the residents of the Planet Mobius.
+Dr. Eggman is typically portrayed as having produced hundreds of Badniks to assist in his evil schemes, terrorising the residents of the Planet Mobius.

 Use in games

-In the UK (Edgmont Fleetway) Sonic the Comic, all early Badniks were powered by Organic Batteries, the name given to the helpless Mobian trapped inside; however, stronger self-sufficient badniks known as Prime Badniks which could operate without the need of such batteries soon appeared.
-The first such was the Arachbot: a spider-like badnik that captured Tails in an early episode and that was resistant to Sonic's attacks until he torched it using the weapon from another badnik he had destroyed.
-Most badniks continued to use organic batteries, with the exception of Troopers and some special project badniks such as the Metallixs.
-In earlier episodes, Dr. Robotnik used mobile factories, which were basically large badniks that injested a Mobian, turned it into a robot, and then released it as a badnik; in later episodes, Robotnik used huge processing plants to churn out badniks in large numbers.
+In the UK (Egmont Fleetway) Sonic the Comic, all early Badniks were powered by Organic Batteries, the name given to the helpless Mobians trapped inside; however, stronger self-sufficient Badniks known as Prime Badniks which could operate without the need of such batteries soon appeared.
+The first such was the Arachbot: a spider-like Badnik that captured Tails in an early issue and that was resistant to Sonic's attacks until he torched it using the weapon from another Badnik he had destroyed.
+Most Badniks continued to use organic batteries, with the exception of Troopers and some special project Badniks such as the Metallix.
+In earlier episodes, Dr. Robotnik used mobile factories, which were basically large Badniks that injested a Mobian, turned it into a robot, and then released it as a Badnik; in later stories, Robotnik used huge processing plants to churn out Badniks in large numbers.

-All the Badniks on Mobius were immobilised in episode 100 along with all the electrical systems on Mobius, including Robotnik's Organic Computer on the Floating Island (but not the Floating Island itself or its ancient Guardian Robots), when Super Sonic burst out of the Black Asteroid in Mobius' orbit, transported from the Special Zone by the Omni Viewer, causing an Electro-magnetic pulse that covered the planet.
-Robotnik created a new batch from his new base on Flickies' Island but never regained control over the planet again.
+All the Badniks on Mobius were immobilised in issue #100 along with all the electrical systems on Mobius, including Robotnik's Organic Computer on the Floating Island (but not the Floating Island itself or its ancient Guardian Robots), when Super Sonic burst out of the Black Asteroid in Mobius' orbit, transported from the Special Zone by the Omni-Viewer, causing an electro-magnetic pulse that covered the planet.
+Robotnik created a new batch from his new base on Flickies' Island, but never regained control over the planet again.